JaimeStill/microservice-development-foundations/01-getting-started/overview.md

 ### Service

 Next, we need to create an [Angular Service](https://angular.dev/guide/di/creating-injectable-service) that allows us to interface with the REST API.
+This is done with the `@Injectable` [decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) above the class definition.

 For each public endpoint on [`ThingController`](./overview/node/Overview.Api/Controllers/ThingController.cs), we will define a function within the service that handles calling the corresponding endpoint.